ninest/NSR/src/content/articles/basic-military-training.md

 SING, where you again, bring it down sharp like you whack that mosquito who try to suck your lanjiao for blood.

+## Fieldcamp
+### Tips
+#### Field discipline
+- Don't leave the trash around.
+Keep it in a plastic bag inside one of your LBS pouches.
+Don't be that one guy that gets the entire section in trouble for not cleaning up after eating. **Pack extra black tape for this**: you'll use it to securely tape your trash bags so don't leak in your bags/pouches.
+- **Always guard your weapon**.
+At night, clip the sling to your uniform's belt holes.
+- Maintain noise discipline.
+Don't anyhow shout.

+#### Body maintenance
+- Scrub your back with the soap sponge or you'll get heat rashes.
+Help your buddies too if they ask.
+- Remove your socks and powder your feet at night, but put on your boots (or at least your socks) before sleeping.
+Don't let the insects reach your feet!

+#### MREs and water
+- Spicy MREs are usually better and more tasty than non-spicy MREs.
+- The cake/chocolate biscuits are known to cause you to have to defecate, so eat with caution.
+- Fill your canteen at the end of the day before sleeping.
+May not be enough time to do this the next morning.

+#### Shellscrape
+Day 2 is shellscrape-digging day.
+It's gonna be tough, but don't slack or give up, or they'll make you redig.

+- Use your feet to push the ET blade deeper into the group, then pull our more dirt to dig faster.
+- Lay out your gortex if you don't want to sleep on the muddy ground.

+### Videos
+#### IFC (field discipline)
+<youtube-video id="Qgbe0xbswGU"></youtube-video>

+#### FCO (fire movement)
+<youtube-video id="pDjsXkKSGbo"></youtube-video>

+#### Tekan session
+<youtube-video id="6rNTgRiNN3Q"></youtube-video>

 ## Hand Grenade
 Hand Granade lasts around a day (half a day if you're lucky).
 <youtube-video id="CgT7Thc0_Ws"></youtube-video>